 Art studio classes are a staple of the Classical Academy curriculum.
 Working in different mediums (watercolors, pastels, colored pencils, charcoal, collage, clay), students are introduced to a variety of genres and styles (e.g., landscape, portrait, still life) and study the rudiments of proportion, anatomy, perspective, light and shadow, and color theory.
 Lessons alternate between learning to copy the works of great masters and using real life human and animal models, objects, and landscapes.
 It is not unusual to see our students outdoors or in the school hallways, working on a particular portrait or still life composition.
-Taking advantage of the excellent resources offered by our city, we go on regular field trips to the Philadelphia Museum of Art and the Barnes Foundation.

 Our Art History classes enrich and connect our Art Studio and History curricula.
 In Art History, students learn about different epochs through the lens of culture and aesthetics.
 The course introduces children to biographies of the great masters as well as to what life was like during specific periods when art flourished (e.g., in 5th century Greece; 15th century Florence; 18th century England, and the like).
 Older grades examine, discuss, and write essays on how the ideals of beauty and truth differed from age to age and what role religion played in art throughout the centuries.